 Do you have noisy neighbors?
 Does it interfere with your sanctuary at home?
 Do you wonder if it will ever stop?
-If you are currently in a situation where your neighborly noise is getting out of control, here are some steps that you can take to help muzzle the problem:
+If you are currently in a situation where your neighbor’s noise is getting out of control, here are some steps that you can take to help muzzle the problem.

 Based upon individual comfort levels of noise, neighbors are oftentimes unaware that they are even creating a disturbance.
 Therefore, your first step is to talk to your neighbor(s) and try to resolve your differences in person.
 Sometimes simply bringing the situation to light solves the problem, quickly and easily.

 If you cannot resolve your differences by speaking with your noisy neighbor, your next step is to get a copy of your local noise laws.
-City and County ordinances prohibit unreasonable, excessive noises; i.e. continuously barking dogs, blasting car and home stereos, televisions, etc. In fact, non-compliant neighbors can be subject to a warning or even a fine.
+City and County ordinances generally prohibit unreasonable or excessive noises; i.e. continuously barking dogs, blasting car and home stereos, televisions, etc. Non-compliant neighbors can be subject to a warning or even a fine.

 You can find your City/County ordinance at your local city hall or public library.
 Make a copy to give to your neighbor as a friendly, civil reminder to bring the volume down.
 In addition to this, keep a personal log of all annoying activities for future reference.